 A simple daily log to spot patterns, track symptoms, and measure what's actually changing.

 "I've dealt with bloating after every meal for three years.
-Within a week of following the trigger protocol, I figured out it was garlic — something I ate in literally everything.
+Within a week of following the trigger reset, I figured out it was garlic — something I ate in literally everything.
 Gone in four days."

 "I'd spent probably $400 on probiotics over two years.
 The supplement chapter alone was worth the $29.
 I stopped buying three different products I didn't need."